Actindo-AG/Documentation/Channels/Integration/02_ManageVariantSets.md

 #### Prerequisites

-An attribute set has been created in DataHub, see [Create an attribute set](../../DataHub/Integration/02_ManageAttributeSets.md#create-an-attribute-set).
+An attribute set has been created in the *DataHub* module, see [Create an attribute set](../../DataHub/Integration/02_ManageAttributeSets.md#create-an-attribute-set).

 #### Procedure